-This course is designed to provide students with an overview of non-western literature.
-The study will cover selected literary works from areas such as: India, South East Asia, Asia, Latin America, Africa, Middle East, and Russia.
+This course is designed to provide students with an overview of Non-Western literature.
+The study will cover selected literary works from India, Asia, Africa, Oceania, and Latin America.
 Students will examine the influence of politics, religion, economics, and geography on literary expression.
-They will also explore the influence of the literature and culture of these non-western countries on many American concerns.
+They will also explore the influence of the literature and culture of Non-Western countries on American culture.
+Students will engage in close reading: they will be asked to analyze literature inductively, using clues from the surface level of literature (literary devices) to create larger truths they see in the literature.
+Student analysis of literature will be expressed through essays, presentations, and other activities.